StefanZhang/Team-marshmallow/README.md

 Official Documentation for WhereTo?

 WhereTo is an iOS application that utilizes Apple's ARKit library and the PlaceNoteSDK.
-The parts of the application include the user mode and the Admin mode.
+Placenote explaination can be found here: https://placenote.com/

+This application is split into four parts: front-end, back-end, user mode, and admin mode.

+Front end:

 The Admin does the bulk of the work for the application while the user side is meant to follow the instructions that the Admin has layed out.